If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 This will make your garage door opener work harder and a lot noisier.

-Look on the corner of the track where there are raised bolts holding the track pieces together.
+Look at the corner of the track, which has raised bolts holding the track pieces together.
 Spray a little lubricant on the bolts to make it easier for the rollers to run over them.

 How to Clean Your Garage Door Track

-Remember that can of the original WD-40 that I told you to put down earlier?
+Remember that can of the original WD-40 I told you to put down earlier?

 Here’s where you can use it.

-As I mentioned, the regular WD-40 with the red cap is a fantastic cleaner and degreaser.
+As mentioned, the regular WD-40 with the red cap is a fantastic cleaner and degreaser.

-If you’ve got any gunk, grime, or other nasty buildup on your garage track, just spray a little WD-40 on it, wait a minute, and wipe off.
+If you’ve got any gunk, grime, or other nasty buildup on your garage track, spray a little WD-40 on it, wait a minute, and wipe it off.

 Feel free to use a scouring pad on the more challenging spots.